bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 ### Semantic Versioning

-We support [semantic versioning](http://semver.org/), and it's pretty important that minor releases are backwards compatible otherwise don't feel shy to make it a major version.
+We support [semantic versioning](http://semver.org/), and it's pretty important that minor releases are backwards compatible otherwise don't feel shy to make it a major release.

 When making backwards compatible changes, flag your old APIs as deprecated like this: